Khawaja Fareed Government College

 Khawaja Fareed Government Post Graduate College, Rahim Yar Khan, located in the city Rahim Yar Khan in Punjab, Pakistan.

 History

 The state of Bahawalpur laid down the foundation of the college in the city's “Town Hall” in 1948.
 In its infancy, it consisted of only three rooms.
 The college was shifted to the present building in 1954.
 It became a degree college in 1962.
 A resolution was passed in the National Assembly in 1970 regarding its name.
 It was named after the famous Sufi Poet Khawaja Ghulam Fareed.

 The classes for post graduate studies in English, Urdu, Economics and Political Science were introduced in 1995.
 In 2012 the college started 09 programs which include M.Sc.
 Physics, Chemistry, Botany, Zoology, Mathematics, M.A International Relations, Islamiat, M.Ed. and B.Ed.
-In 2017 & 2018 the college started 08 BS-04 Year Programs in the Subjects of Chemistry, Botany, Zoology, Physics, Mathematics, Economics, Urdu and English with vary low fee structure as compare to other Universities.
-In the near future, the college administration plans to start even more BS-programs for this institution.
+In 2017 & 2018 the college started 08 BS-04 Year Programs in the Subjects of Chemistry, Botany, Zoology, Physics, Mathematics, Economics, Urdu and English.